Cara Hartstock

 Cara Hartstock (born 18 March 1994) is a German handball player for Buxtehuder SV in the Frauen Handball-Bundesliga.

 Hartstock represented the German junior national team, where she participated at the 2014 Women's Junior World Handball Championship, placing 4th.

 In February 2022, she signed a 1-year contract with the Bundesliga club Buxtehuder SV.
 She has previously played for HSG Blomberg-Lippe, TuS Metzingen, VfL Oldenburg and HC Leipzig.

+In 2025, she announced that she will retire in the summer of the same year.

+She studied pedagogic at the University of Oldenburg.

+Her sister, Sophie, played in the Frauen Handball-Bundesliga for 1.
+FSV Mainz 05.